ldesousa/geopython-workshop/web/docs/index.md

 on the system.
 Once you have Docker and Docker Compose installed you will be able to install the workshop without any other dependencies.

+More information on installing Docker can also be found [here](./docker).

 ### Optional requirements

 Users may optionally install [QGIS](https://qgis.org) as a GIS data viewer.